adnanhaq30/blog/_posts/2022-03-01-CORS-Misconfigrations.md

 ![1](/blog/assets/images/8/3.png)

-Misconfiguration in CORS has a high impact on the security of a website.
-A CORS misconfiguration can leave the application at a high-risk of compromise resulting in an impact on the confidentiality and integrity of data by allowing third-party sites to carry out privileged requests to vulnerable websites by posing as authenticated users.
+Each application is build different hence needs a different CORS configrations.
+And if CORS configration are not strictly adhrered to the requirements of the application it can lead to Misconfigration issue which may result a security issue with a High impact on the security of a website.
+A CORS misconfiguration can leave the application-users at a high-risk of compromise of their sensitve information resulting in an impact on the confidentiality and integrity of data by allowing third-party sites to carry out privileged requests to vulnerable websites by posing as authenticated users.
 The malicious website can also retrieve user setting information or saved payments, cookies etc etc

 Here are few common misconfigrations and how to exploit them: